conversion pixel

 LPN or LVN: Is There a Difference?

 You may have seen the terms LVN and LPN used interchangeably and wonder what the connection is between the two.
-The answer has to do with terminology.
+The answer concerns terminology.
 LVN, or licensed vocational nurse, is the title licensed practical nurses hold in states such as Texas and California.

 Essentially, LVN and LPN represent the same role in a clinical environment, with the same jobs and salary levels, and only the names differ based on the area they work in.
 As far as preparation goes, if you want to become an LPN or an LVN, you have to pursue the same path: a PN diploma program, followed by taking the NCLEX-PN exam.